stripe/stripe-terminal-react-native/README.md

 - [Contributing](#contributing)

 ## Getting started

-> Note: The below docs are not yet available and will be released as we near open beta

 Get started with our [📚 integration guides](https://stripe.com/docs/terminal/payments/setup-sdk?terminal-sdk-platform=react-native) and [example project](https://stripe.com/docs/terminal/example-applications?terminal-sdk-platform=react-native), or [📘 browse the SDK reference](https://stripe.dev/stripe-terminal-react-native).